Shared universe: Other media

 The 2000 musical Seussical presented several works of Dr. Seuss as taking place in the same fictional world.

 Hasbro toy products including G.I.
 Joe and Transformers are considered by their manufacturer to exist fictionally within the Hasbro Universe.
+Related shared universes include the Hasbro Comic Book Universe by IDW Publishing and the Energon Universe by Skybound Entertainment.

 In the music industry, all kinds of works by American singer-songwriter Taylor Swift, such as her songs, albums, music videos, films, tours, promotional activities, as well as the narratives surrounding her, have been collectively referred to as a musical or cinematic universe by several journalists and media outlets.